- Slingsby’s Flying Squad

-Chris is a lighting and video designer from Adelaide.
+Chris is a lighting and video designer from Adelaide, South Australia.
 Following his completion of the Technical Production course at the Adelaide Centre of the Arts, Chris has continued to develop his experience across theatre, dance, and other live events in Australia and internationally.

-Chris has worked with State Theatre Company of South Australia on Mr Burns, Red Cross Letters, Eh Joe for the Beckett Tryptych, Gorgon, Masquerade, The Kreutzer Sonata, Maggie Stone and Little Bird.
-Chris has completed designs for Brink Productions’ Long Tan, Tiny Bricks’ Deluge.
-Australian Dance Theatre’s The Beginning of Nature Part 1 and Ignition 2016.
-Restless Dance Theatre’s Touched.
-Slingsby Theatre Company’s The Mouse, The Bird and The Sausage.
-Windmill Theatre Company’s Grug and the Rainbow, Big Bad Wolf and Story Thieves.
-Vitalstatistix’ Quiet Faith, Someone like U’s Bitch Boxer.
-Torque Show’s MALMÖ, The Border Project’s Half Real, Ludwig’s Fleck and Flecker, five.point.one’s Muff and a multimedia performance project for Country Arts SA called If There Was A Colour Darker Than Black I’d Wear It.
-Chris has also worked in association with Geoff Cobham on a number of projects including creating the visual aesthetic for Force Majeure’s Never Did Me Any Harm using light and video.
+Chris has worked with State Theatre Company of South Australia on A View from the Bridge, Brothers Wreck, In The Club, Terrestrial, Mr Burns, Red Cross Letters, Eh Joe for the Beckett Triptych, Gorgon, Masquerade, The Kreutzer Sonata, Maggie Stone and Little Bird.
+Chris has completed designs for Theatre Republic’s The Bleeding Tree, Lines, Is This Yours’ Angelique, Brink Productions’ Long Tan, Tiny Bricks’ Deluge.
+Australian Dance Theatre’s Of All Things, The Beginning of Nature Part 1 and Ignition 2016.
+Restless Dance Theatre’s Zizanie and Touched.
+Slingsby Theatre Company’s Songs for Those Who’ve Come Across the Seas, Emil and the Detectives and The Mouse, The Bird and The Sausage.
+Windmill Theatre Company’s Beep, Grug and the Rainbow, Big Bad Wolf and Story Thieves.
+Force Majeure’s Never Did Me Any Harm.
+Vitalstatistix’ Cher and Quiet Faith, Flying Penguin’s Bitch Boxer and Seawall.